 While dealing with keys, the capstans should be polished and lubed.
-I wipe Flitz on all capstans with a rag, follow with a scrubbing motion with the same rag, then with a polishing motion with a clean rag.
+I wipe Flitz on all capstans with a rag, follow with a scrubbing motion with the wet surface of the same rag, then with a polishing motion with a clean rag.
 This usually takes less than five minutes for the whole set.
 I then apply McLube with a rag or pipe cleaner.
 WNG anodized aluminum capstans will make this unnecessary.
 I am not so much worried about the feel of the possible friction, as about wear of the wippen cushions, which leads to more rapid change in regulation (the hammer line drops).
+While you have a rag with Flitz, do the keyframe glides, and apply McLube to them as well.